rizahoemae/rizahoemae/README.md

 - (OTW) Flutter Dev 🚀

 Specialized in [Vue.js](https://vuejs.org/).
 Currently learning [Flutter](https://flutter.dev).
+I believe Vue won't stop me from learning other stack such as [React](https://react.dev), [Angular](https://angular.dev), [Svelte](https://svelte.dev) etc.
+I also owning a small business that uses image processing and using [Python](https://www.python.org)! 🐍

+Not only focusing on Frontend, I also learn about backend with stack such as [Express.js](https://expressjs.com), [Python](https://www.python.org) and currently learning [Golang](https://go.dev). ⚡️

 > Sometimes I sleep, sometimes I sing.
+But most of the time manually vibe coding. 🤓

 Fav movie genres: mystery, thriller, horror, and comedy.